dominic-farquharson/build-a-book/README.md

 # Future Improvements:

-- Statistics section- showing word count of chapters and books using D3.
+- Statistics section- showing word count of chapters and books using D3. - in progress
  - Or file version/edit history.
 - Resources section.
 Lists image or video related to chapter.
 - Ability to change password.